Marketing exposure: Strategizing

 Once objectives are set, the company can begin strategizing how they can successfully approach and execute their campaign.
 The basic principles of marketing strategy are simply stated: to achieve persistent success in the marketplace over competition.
 With these basic principles, the company must recognize their competition, and strategize how they can be unique, while yielding positive results in the marketplace.
 To yield the best results in the market place requires two essential elements: the issue of the position, specifically within the 'strategic triangle' (the customers, competitors, and corporation), and of time (the analysis of the past and future).
 Using these principles and essential elements, companies must develop their campaign strategies.
 The company must develop these strategies and then determine their rate of exposure, who they are exposing it to, and how they plan on presenting the information.
 These strategies embody a range of marketing techniques from the campaign slogan to where advertising is placed.

-Many Companies and brands use there 5 tactics i the brand or products marketing exposure.
-They are; online advertisement, for example any form of social media; product bundling which is pairing ur products with other small and inexpensive items to create an illusion of receiving more for what you're paying; giving your product away to influencers or even regular people in order to spread awareness on your product; "Buy one and get another free", one very popular yet not spoken about strategy which encourages people to buy your product over other products; and last but not least product testing which encourages others to trust not only the product but brand as well.
+Many companies and brands use 5 tactics of marketing exposure.
+They are: online advertisement (for example any form of social media), product bundling (which is pairing ur products with other small and inexpensive items to create an illusion of receiving more for what one is paying), giving a product away to influencers or even regular people in order to spread awareness on a product, "Buy one and get another free" (one very popular yet not spoken about strategy which encourages people to buy a product over other products); and product testing (which encourages others to trust not only the product but the brand as well).

 The Portfolio

 The general goal of the portfolio is to compile data to show to customers or employers how successful or unsuccessful the campaign and exposure was.
-Since the global financial crisis, it has been crucial for companies to use portfolios.
+Since the 2008 financial crisis, it has been crucial for companies to use portfolios.
 The marketing exposure portfolio holds all of the monetary information that assesses how the exposure is interacting with consumers in the marketplace, the amount of money being spent on the campaign, as well as the amount of returns the company is getting for the campaign from the consumers.
 This portfolio helps to determine the gross potential, and when the company can break even.

 After the campaign has ended, it also allows the company to assess how well their campaign worked and whether or not consumers embraced the company's product.
 After reviewing these numbers companies can then assess the effectiveness of the campaign and if in the future events the campaign needs to be changed. by keeping connected to the target market companies can read the thought patterns and plan for future implementations of the type of exposure which would result a high profit with the least amount of cost and use of resource.